Expression of interest

 Driving equitable access to fit-for-purpose antigen-detecting rapid diagnostic tests for COVID-19

-FIND is leading a call for expressions of interest (EOI) to accelerate the availability and manufacturing scale-up of rapid diagnostic tests for the detection of SARS-CoV-2 antigens.
-This EOI has been prepared in the context of the Access to COVID-19 Tools (ACT) Accelerator Diagnostics Pillar, launched by FIND and Unitaid, and supports the work plans of two working groups within the pillar: “R&D of tests & digital tools” (led by the Bill & Melinda Gates Foundation and the Praesens Foundation) and “Market readiness” (led by Unitaid and FIND).
+The EOI was prepared in the context of the Access to COVID-19 Tools (ACT) Accelerator Diagnostics Pillar, launched by FIND and Unitaid, and supports the work plans of two working groups within the pillar: “R&D of tests & digital tools” (led by the Bill & Melinda Gates Foundation and the Praesens Foundation) and “Market readiness” (led by Unitaid and FIND).

 Since the beginning of the COVID-19 pandemic, molecular testing has played a critical role in the management of suspected cases as well as contact tracing worldwide.
 Testing capacity, however, remains highly centralized, and often insufficient to meet the current demand.
 While countries in all regions have experienced these challenges, the needs are more acute in low- and middle-income countries (LMICs), where fragile health systems and exclusive reliance on global supply chains have often left LMICs unable to access much-needed tests.
 This situation is further compounded by the lack of reliable, affordable and easy-to-use rapid tests for clinical diagnosis of COVID-19.
 While such tests would be beneficial to high-income countries (HICs), they are critical for establishing testing programmes in LMICs.